HalfScale/Java-Notes/topics/JavaScript/prototype.md

 # Prototype in JavaScript

 ![](../../img/js/prototype.PNG)

+Image from Udemy Course(Web Development) by Colt Steele*
 - Every constructor function has a property on it called 'prototype', which is an object.
 - The prototype object has a property on it called